 Woodsy Beard Oil: “Woodsy” is a funny name for this scent—most beard oil makers name it “Fir” or “Pine” or something like that.
 It’s a good name, though—it doesn’t resemble any of those in particular, and instead smells… well, like the woods!

 When we put all that together, it’s a strong lineup!
 And when you consider that the beard oil has some great moisturizing ingredients that can hydrate a beard and ease some itchiness (namely, safflower oil, argan oil, and grapeseed oil), it basically covers everything we could ask for in a beard oil.

 The *only* thing you need to watch out for here is that grapeseed oil—it has a shelf life of about six months, so you may need to give it a sniff every once in a while to make sure it’s still good.
 Other than that, wonderful.

 Grave Before Shave: A Great Range of CREATIVE Scents

-Each of their scents is a weird and unique combination.
-You've got:
+Each of their scents is a weird and unique combination that just plain works.